Telerik-Verified-Plugins/Estimote-DemoApp/Estimote/Plugins/Estimote-1.1.0/doc/index.md

 ## Installation

-Once you have your estimote beacons in place and configured you can install the SDK in the folloiwng way:
+Once you have your Estimote beacons in place and configured, you can install the plugin in the folloiwng way:

     cordova plugin add plugin_url

 ## Methods

-- estimote.startListening
+- estimote.startRanging
-- estimote.stopListening
+- estimote.stopRanging

-# estimote.startListening
+# estimote.startRanging

 The method initalizes the native beacon manager for a region.

-    estimote.startListening("Telerik");
+    estimote.startRanging("Telerik");

+Optionally you can pass in a UUID like "B9407F30-F5F8-466E-AFF9-25556B57FE6D" which is the default and is used to detect regular Estimote beacons.

+    estimote.startRanging({
+        region: "Telerik",
+        uuid: "B9407F30-F5F8-466E-AFF9-25556B57FE6D" // default
+    });

-Once done I can subscribe to the document event as shown below and as I have devices nearby it will send me list and other information that will let me identify an estimote device and do various cool things with my app:
+Once done you can subscribe to the document event as shown below and as I have devices nearby it will send me list and other information that will let me identify an Estimote beacon and do various cool things with my app:

     document.addEventListener('beaconsReceived', this.onBeaconsReceived, false);

-    // Moving forward.
-    onBeconsReceived: function(e){
+    onBeaconsReceived: function(e){
         for(var index = 0; index< e.beacons.length; index++){
           // TODO: You app specific logic.
         }
     }

-# estimote.stopListening
+# estimote.stopRanging

 The method stops the tracking of any further beacons send by estimote devices.

 ## Example

-    estimote.stopListening();
+    estimote.stopRanging();

 ## Supported Platforms